How to estimate drywall costs: Drywall estimating template

 Drywall mud per sheet

-Based on our firsthand experience, if your drywall has texture, then you need to provide extra mud.
+Based on our firsthand experience, if your drywall has texture, you need to provide extra mud.
 Generally, every 50 to 150 square feet of texture needs one extra gallon of mud.
 Keep in mind that heavier textures tend to need more mud than lighter textures.

 An easy way to account for how much drywall mud you need for a project is to count how many sheets of drywall you plan on installing.
-For instance, a room with 12 drywall sheets would require up to 24 pounds of mud.
+For instance, a room with 12 drywall sheets would require 24 pounds of mud.

 Estimate drywall screws